John-Cassidy/auto-release-draft/README.md

 ## Create an action from this template

 Click the `Use this Template` and provide the new repo details for your action

+## Auto-Release-Draft was created from the GitHub template

+This repo includes an action that will create a release:draft of all commits when you create new tag using semantic versioning on the repo where the action is attached:

+> git tag -a <tag_name> -m "message"

 ## Code in Main